Friday, June 29

 1. Lack of Universal Coverage: Every country in the industrialized world has universal health care except the United States.
 Why does everyone else have it?
 Because your gardener with measles is allowed into your gated community.
 In other words, even the rich have an interest in everyone around them being healthy.
 Currently about 20% of the country, 60 million people, don't have health care of any sort.
 Since hospitals have to help people with emergencies regardless of whether they have insurance or can pay for it, a lack of universal coverage costs hospitals a lot of money, by the way.
 So what?
 Who cares if the hospital has to spend money?
 The answer is that you do...or should.
 Public hospitals are funded by taxes (which means you pay for it) and private/HMO hospitals are forced to raise their hospital rates, which means you have to pay more to be at the hospital (which are now crowded because fewer are being built because too many people who can't pay are going to them because they're not insured) and they raise their insurance rates.
 Honestly, these costs are a drop in the bucket, but what isn't a drop in the bucket is all the money that is used to treat uninsured people for diseases and ailments that could have been prevented if they had regular access to a doctor if they had medical insurance.
 Lastly, because HMOs are driven by profit they have an inherent interest to maximize the costs for the consumer, assuming they can remain competitive.
 Of course, a privatized health care may cause costs to lower because of competition, since so few companies are actually involved in health care and there is significant economies of scale in the health care industry, there is actually relatively low price competition, and when it does occur, it is usually only for the short term.
 Contrasted with public and non-profit universal health care systems, private health care providers are less concerned with pushing down the costs to the consumer, although they may be more efficient.
 However, in a market where efficiency often translates to poorer services since there are few options, efficiency as it understood in this context may not actually be a good thing.
 In fact, because physicians have so many overlapping regulations from HMOs, hospitals, and the government, the private system may actually contribute to MORE bureaucracy and paper work.
 This just adds more and more costs.

-a to get their medication, right?
+2. Expensive Drugs: You've all heard about those old people going to Canada to get their medication, right?
 Why do they go to Canada?
 Because Canada has a national health plan that sets how much drug companies can charge for a certain drug.
 If the company refuses to sell it for that low...well, then they don't sell them to Canada.
 Presently, no drug company is boycotting Canada.
 Well, you might ask, if Medicare is great, why do the elderly have to go to Canada?
 It's an accident of history.
 When Johnson signed Medicare into law, the pharmeceutical industry was rather small and did not have the fancy drugs it has now.
 Johnson just assumed it wouldn't be a problem for people to pay for their own medicines.
 With some drug costs amounting to $20,000 a year, this has become a disaster.

-als, HMOs Can Charge Whatever They Want: Without government oversight and regulation in this area, the above mentioned groups can basically charge whatever they want for services.
+3. Doctors, Hospitals, HMOs Can Charge Whatever They Want: Without government oversight and regulation in this area, the above mentioned groups can basically charge whatever they want for services.
 Of course, it's not that simple.
 Doctors if they're part of an HMO charge whatever the HMO says they can charge (apparently doctors like to be told what to do by a businessmen rather than a politician).
 A similar thing happens with hospitals and HMOs.
 HMOs then are limited by the laws of supply and demand and can only charge what people are willing to pay.
 Thus, everything's peachy pie and the free-market works, right?
 Well, sort of.
 There can be a large discrepancy in costs for certain procedures between different HMOs and the average consumer can't figure out what would be the cheapest way to get it.
 The bigger problem, though, is that a free-market only works when there is free-competition (in other words, never).
 There are only a limited amount of HMOs an employer or employee can choose from.
 HMOs have gotten good at carteling their prices to raise them to ever higher level and less good at using price-competition.
 Hospitals in particular have been hit by a deregulatory fervor left over from the 1980s that sold off most hospitals to large companies who are very intent on gouging their clients.
 The result has been increased costs for the consumer (a.k.a. you and your employer).

-ithout government oversight, private doctors have become vulnerable to giant and ridiculous malpractice lawsuits.
+4. Lawsuits: Without government oversight, private doctors have become vulnerable to giant and ridiculous malpractice lawsuits.
 Surgery isn't easy, but if you as a doctor, who's spent a decade training for the profession, screw up, you could become bankrupt.
 Most doctors get equally outrageously expensive malpractice insurance plans.
 Of course, who ends up paying for the added costs for the doctors?
 If you guessed someone else...you're wrong.

-problems have contributed to an immense increase in the cost of health care.
+All four of these problems have contributed to an immense increase in the cost of health care.
 So much so, that HMOs have had to raise their prices.
 This not only means that both employers and employees have to pay more for health care, but also that small businesses can no longer afford paying for employee health care.

-ven less people being covered by any kind of health insurance.
+The result has been even less people being covered by any kind of health insurance.
 Let's look at the numbers.
 The United States notoriously spends the most money per capita on healthcare in the world.
 For every man, woman, and child, the US spends about $5700.
 Comparatively, the UK and Canada spend about $2500.
 Honestly, comparisons to Britain are misleading because the British system is hyper-centralized, of poor quality because of lack of funding, and would never be used in the US for a variety of reasons.
 Comparisons with Canada are also questionable because the nation does so much free-riding off of American medical technologies.
 Additionally, France's system does not lend well to comparisons because it is so highly socialized and controlled by the central government.
 Instead, I like to use Japan and Germany for comparisons.
 In both cases, health care is extremely decentralized (which would lend itself well to American federal structure) and contains elements of privatization within a larger nationally run system (in other words, it's similar to what we could have, especially if Truman had won his battle against the AMA).
 Japan, by the way spends $2600 per capita and Germany $3200.
 Germany and Japan are interesting also in that their governments spend less on health care as a percentage of government spending than the United States.
 This is because both systems have been highly de-bureaucratized.

 But just because a country spends less on health care, it doesn't make their system any better.
 A country could spend nothing on health care and...well, they wouldn't be very healthy.
 Thus, we need some measurement to compare the health value of certain systems.
 There are a number of different statistics to look at.
 One easy one is life expectancy.
 The U.S. life expectancy is 77.5 years compared with 80 in Germany, 82.5 in Japan, 80.5 in Canada, and 79.5 in the UK.
 Of course, there are a number of reasons why people might live longer that have nothing to do with health care spending (for example, pollution, working hours, age of retirement, etc.) A better statistic then could be infant mortality.
 Once again, the U.S. is behind: .6% of infants die in the U.S. during the first year of life, compared with .3% in Japan, .4% in Germany, and .5% in the UK and Canada.
 There are a variety of other statistics I could use to prove the same point: the US, despite spending almost twice as much on health care per person than other developed countries, has one of the lowest health benefits out of its system.